Fort Meade Alliance

 It started with a half-dozen military veterans and intelligence retirees huddled in the children’s room of the Odenton library.

-Over ten years ago, the Fort Meade Alliance began with a few committed individuals and a singular purpose.
+Almost twenty years ago, the Fort Meade Alliance began with a few committed individuals and a singular purpose.
 Maryland’s Department of Business and Economic Development (DBED) had been encouraging communities to form alliances to support military installations in the face of upcoming deliberations by the Base Realignment and Closure Commission (BRAC).

 Bert Rice, one of the FMA’s original members, said he and a few other veterans had seen a previous BRAC decision downgrade Fort Meade’s hospital to an ambulatory care facility and wanted to ensure the next BRAC was more favorable to Fort Meade.